-Finally, the “E” stands for Energization.
-In this last step, we become energized by removing the limiting and negative assumptions around the adversity which usually results in us moving towards a positive action.
+Finally, the “E” stands for Energisation.
+In this last step, we become energised by removing the limiting and negative assumptions around the adversity which usually results in us moving towards a positive action.

 Tool 2 – Examine the External Environment

 Only in this tool do we look outwards at the external environment that is adding to the level of distress we are experiencing.
 It can be friction with a colleague, time management, unreasonable work deadlines, or not having the necessary resources available.
 We imparted a short, practical tool for the team called ADAPT, and designed a plan of action to work through the adverse situation.

 The first “A” stands for Attitude and is about questioning your mindset and exploring which thinking sinkholes are in the way.
 It also includes examining your emotions and the perception you have.

 The “D” stands for Defining the problem and setting a realistic goal.